 Representations by the Town.
 The Town hereby represents and warrants to Casella of Ontario that there are no zoning or other approvals required from the Town in relation to the construction, operation and use by Casella of Ontario of the Borrow Area, as contemplated herein, and that such operation and use shall be an existing, current vested use that will not be affected by any current or future law, rule or regulation of the Town or changes in any said law, rule or regulation of the Town.

 Noise Easement.
 The Town shall execute, simultaneously herewith, an environmental easement in favor of Casella of Ontario for a certain parcel of property, bearing tax identification number 102.00-1-28.000 (“Noise Easement Property”), in substantially the form set forth in Exhibit “__,” attached hereto and incorporated herein by reference (“Noise Easement”).
 The Noise Easement shall provide, among other things, a right of Casella of Ontario to treat the Noise Easement Property as part of the Landfill for the purpose of compliance with the noise standard set forth in 6 NYCRR § 360-1.14(p).
-The Noise Easement shall: (1) be given to Casella of Ontario at no additional cost and otherwise be considered part of the consideration for this Amendment, (2) grant to Casella of Ontario the right to create noise on the Landfill and to impact the Noise Easement Property with said noise, (3) grant to Casella of Ontario all reasonable rights of ingress and egress to and over the Noise Easement Property in furtherance of the purposes of the Noise Easement, and (4) have a term continuing as long as the solid waste management facility on the Landfill continues to accept waste for disposal, subject to the terms and conditions stated in the Noise Easement.
+The Noise Easement shall: (1) be given to Casella of Ontario at no additional cost and otherwise be considered part of the consideration for this Amendment, (2) grant to Casella of Ontario the right to create noise on the Landfill and to impact the Noise Easement Property with said noise, (3) grant to Casella of Ontario all reasonable rights of ingress and egress to and over the Noise Easement Property in furtherance of the purposes of the Noise Easement, and (4) have a term continuing as long as the solid waste management facility on the Landfill continues to accept waste for disposal.

 Conservation Easements.
-Casella of Ontario shall, or shall cause its affiliate, GroundCo LLC, to execute conservation easements for the benefit of the Town on twelve (12) parcels (“Parcels”) that Casella of Ontario owns in the vicinity of the Landfill in the Town, in substantially the form set forth in Exhibit “__,” attached hereto and incorporated herein by reference (“Conservation Easements”).
+Casella of Ontario shall, or shall cause its affiliate, GroundCo LLC to, execute conservation easements for the benefit of the Town on twelve (12) parcels (“Parcels”) that Casella of Ontario owns in the vicinity of the Landfill in the Town, in substantially the form set forth in Exhibit “__,” attached hereto and incorporated herein by reference (“Conservation Easements”).
 These Parcels shall be restricted to agricultural and residential uses and/or similar purposes consistent with agricultural and/or residential uses, and commercial and industrial uses shall be prohibited.
 The tax identification numbers of the Parcels are as follows:

 102.00-1-52.00